Ucommercenet/Avenue-Clothing-For-Umbraco/Readme.md

 **THE INSTALLER**

-The installer contains a load of examples on how to use the uCommerce API to create:
+The installer contains a load of examples on how to use the Ucommerce API to create:

 * Product Catalogs and Groups
 * Price Groups